Admission

 Regular Decision

-The Regular Decision deadline is February 1.
-Students must submit their applications by February 1.
-They can expect to receive notification of admission by mid-March, and admitted students must notify the College of their college choice by May 1 (the National Candidate's Reply Date).
-Students receive their financial aid package in late March.
+The Regular Decision application deadline is February 1.
+Applicants can expect to receive notification of admission by early-March, and admitted students must notify the College of their college choice by May 1 (the National Candidate's Reply Date).
+Students receive their financial aid package in March.

 Advanced Placement and International Baccalaureate Credit

-In general, we view all coursework completed before high school graduation as preparation for a rigorous, four-year academic experience at Centre, not as a substitute for courses on our campus.
-However, we do recognize credit earned through two internationally-recognized programs.
+Centre views all coursework completed prior to high school graduation as foundational preparation for the College’s rigorous four-year academic program, rather than as a substitute for courses offered on our campus.
+We do, however, recognize credit earned through two internationally recognized programs.
 Through the Advanced Placement program of the College Board, Centre awards a minimum of three hours of credit for scores of 4 or 5 on most Advanced Placement exams taken in the junior and/or senior years of high school.
 Credit for global language requires validation by the College's own language placement exam.
 Academic programs may award additional credit and assign course equivalencies.

 Centre also recognizes the International Baccalaureate program and will generally grant college credit for exam scores of 6 or 7 earned on the higher-level exams.
 Credit may be awarded for a grade of 5 or higher on the higher-level exams in global languages.
 Regardless of credit granted, individual major programs have the prerogative to place students in an appropriate course, to waive lower-level requirements, and to determine equivalencies to courses in their curriculum.